 Price: €18 (plus €2 optional charity donation)

-Held on a Sunday in December (20 December in 2020), the 42k take you around the main sights in the city and give you a good overview of attractions in Malaga.
+Held on a Sunday in December (12 December in 2021), the 42k takes you around the main sights in the city and gives you a good overview of attractions in Malaga.
 The marathon starts and finishes in the Paseo del Parque.
 This running event in Malaga is increasingly popular and the 2019 edition saw a record number of participants.
 A half-marathon also takes place on the same day.